PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The broader `flatbuffer_direct` refactor remains active.
 The next characterized unit should audit the immediately following model-only Swish-residual-closure owner result and its captured boundary-StridedSlice/dequant-logistic bridge boundaries.
-The two stale indexed-Swish monkeypatch tests must remain classified separately unless deliberately repaired in an isolated unit.
+The two stale indexed-Swish monkeypatch tests are repaired in an isolated test-only unit by checking the actual owner module's indexed contract.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.